Ansu Fati: Personal life

 Fati's father, Bori Fati, is an ex-footballer, who was born in Guinea-Bissau.
 After emigrating to Portugal, Bori played for some teams in the lower leagues.
 Then he moved to Marinaleda, a small town located near Seville that was offering work to immigrants.
 After struggling in Marinaleda, he met the mayor, Juan Manuel Sánchez Gordillo, and found a job as a driver.
 He then settled in the nearby town of Herrera, where Ansu spent most of his childhood, and started his football training.
 Though born in Guinea-Bissau, Bori has said he is "a Sevillian".
 On 11 February 2021, Bori founded a marketing agency, A.F.
 Management SL., which primarily deals with footballers' image rights.
 The company had a share capital of €10,000.
 A.F.
 Management SL. and is registered in the city of Barcelona.

 Fati and his family are practising Muslims.
 During his injuries, he was regularly performing Islamic prayers.
-He has also performed the Islamic pligrimage of Umrah.
+He has performed the Islamic pilgrimage of Umrah.
+He also fasts during Ramadan while playing matches.